PoYuYang/PoYuYang/README.md

 ### Hi there 👋 I'm Po Yu Yang
-- 🔭 I’m currently learning SwiftUI, and I also have several fullstack experience and machine learning experience
+- 🔭 I’m currently looking for job, and I have several fullstack experience and machine learning experience
 - You can reach me by <a href="https://www.linkedin.com/in/po-yu-yang/" target="_blank">LinkedIn</a>